hikari-crescent/Songbird-Py/README.md

 ```

 ### Supported Libraries
-Hikari is currently the only supported library.
+Hikari and Pincer are currently the only supported libraries.
 See the examples directory for more information.

 ### Using with your own Gateway
 ```python